muratk3n/thirdwave/en/tweets/2020/week17e.md

 ---

-Summary, the issue is debt
+Summary, the issue is private debt

 The Great Stagnation, Plantenberg: "With interest rates hitting zero, the Bank of Japan's only way to induce money growth [was] to keep